Albert Wilson, failing to show actual innocence in rape case, loses wrongful conviction and imprisonment lawsuit

 Four months later Wilson sued for wrongful conviction and imprisonment, seeking compensation from the state.
 During the course of that suit, the Kansas Supreme Court released its opinion in the Doelz case, which found that a person in Wilson’s position cannot prevail in his claim for wrongful conviction and imprisonment under the state’s wrongful conviction statute unless he can prove that his conviction was reversed because he was actually innocent or unless he can prove that the state dismissed his criminal case because he was actually innocent.

-In Wilson’s case, Valdez, in a March 2025 deposition, said that she did not believe that Wilson was innocent and that her decision to dismiss his case was simply because the alleged victim did not want to testify again and had agreed instead to participate in a restorative-justice process.
+In Wilson’s case, Valdez, in a March 2025 deposition, said that she did not believe that Wilson was innocent and that her decision to dismiss his case was simply because the alleged victim did not want to testify again and had agreed instead to participate in a restorative-justice process, the gist of which she had also said in 2021, when she dismissed the case.

 photo by: Chris Conde/Journal-World